Shopping for the right Medicare plan is difficult.

 - Medicare Part B Office and ER Visit Copayments – Medigap Plan N has a copayment for doctor’s office visits (including specialists, up to $20), and a copayment for ER visits (up to $50 and unless you’re admitted to any hospital and the ER fee falls under Medicare Part A).
 This is one of the main factors you need to calculate when deciding if you should enroll in Medigap Plan N.

-- Medicare Part B Deductible – Medigap Plan N doesn’t cover the Medicare Part B deductible.
+- Medicare Part B Deductible – Medigap Plan N doesn’t cover the Medicare Part B deductible (which is $283 in 2026).
 This means you’ll have to spend this amount out-of-pocket on medical services and items before Medicare starts covering you.

 - Medicare Part B Excess Charge – Excess charges are rare and avoidable, but they can be very costly.
 Some healthcare providers can charge up to 15% more than the Medicare-approved amount, and you’re responsible for paying this 100% out-of-pocket.
 Medigap Plan N doesn’t generally cover excess charges.
 If you’re not careful, you could be subject to high out-of-pocket costs (ex: a surgery that costs $100,000 might cost you up to $15,000 out-of-pocket if there are excess charges).